Civil War on the Don: Socio–political situation

 The city councils of the oblast, in which the Mensheviks had taken strong positions, launched anti–Bolshevik propaganda.
 The resolution adopted by the Novocherkassk Duma on the proposal of the socialist bloc indicated that the Bolshevik Action on the eve of the convocation of the Constituent Assembly was an attempt to replace the voice of the entire people with the voice of individual groups, a betrayal of the cause of democracy.
 At an emergency meeting of the Nakhichevan Duma, the Council and the city's trade unions on November 9, the Petrograd Uprising was assessed as "a form of political adventurism", expressing concern that, under the banner of the fight against the Bolsheviks, opponents of democracy would undoubtedly become more active.
 The leaders of the local Mensheviks – the Chairman of the Rostov Duma Boris Vasilev, who in the pre–October period had in practice implemented the idea of an agreement with the Kaledin Government, and Pyotr Petrenko, the Chairman of the Rostov–Nakhichevan Council of Workers' and Soldiers' Deputies and at the same time the Chairman of the Public Committee (which united the Rostov–Nakhichevan Council of Workers' and Soldiers' Deputies and the bourgeois Civil Committee) – in the October Days of 1917 considered the possibility of joint actions with the Military Government against the establishment of the Bolshevik Regime.
 At the same time, both understood that following the defeat of the Bolshevik organizations, the same fate could await the Menshevik organizations.
-At the same time, moderate Social Democrats did not want to support Soviet Power, since they continued to consider the transition to socialism in Rossiya premature.
-Therefore, the Mensheviks called on their organizations to play the role of a "third force" to which both Bolshevizm and the Constitutional Democratic – Kaledin Dictatorship were alien.
+At the same time, moderate Social Democrats did not want to support Soviet Power, since they continued to consider the transition to socialism in Russia premature.
+Therefore, the Mensheviks called on their organizations to play the role of a "third force" to which both Bolshevism and the Constitutional Democratic – Kaledin Dictatorship were alien.
 They considered the expression of such a "third force" to be "a national regional governing body, which would include representatives of the entire population of the Don".
 In other words, the Mensheviks sought to resolve the confrontation between the Ataman Government and the Bolsheviks by peaceful means, addressing appeals to the population and, first and foremost, to the Military Ataman.
 At the same time, the idea of an agreement with the Military Government was not popular among the left wing of the Menshevik Party – the Menshevik Internationalists, who considered it necessary to simultaneously participate in both the Bolshevik Soviets and the committees for the defense of the Constituent Assembly, not trusting the authority of the Circle, and some even demanded unification with the Bolsheviks to fight Kaledin.